dirkpetersen/froster/README.md

 ![image](https://user-images.githubusercontent.com/1427719/235330281-bd876f06-2b2a-46fc-8505-c065bb508973.png)

 Froster is a user-friendly archiving tool for teams that move data between higher cost Posix file systems and lower cost S3-like object storage systems such as AWS Glacier.
 Froster crawls your Posix file system metadata, recommends folders for archiving, generates checksums, and uploads your selections to Glacier or other S3-like storage.
 It can retrieve data back from the archive using a single command.
 Additionally, Froster can mount S3/Glacier storage inside your on-premise file system and also restore to an AWS EC2 instance.
-To install froster run:
+To install or update froster run:

 ```
 curl -s https://raw.githubusercontent.com/dirkpetersen/froster/main/install.sh | bash
 ```
+or  `froster update`

 ## Table of Contents